lankydan/lankydanblog-jamstack/content/blog/2019/kotlin-ktor-rest-api/index.md

 }
 ```

 `{id}` indicates that a path variable is expected in the request and its value will be stored as `id`.
 Multiple path variables can be included, but only one is needed for this example 👍.
-The value of `id` is retrieved from `call.parameters` which takes in the name of the variable you want to retrieve.
+The value of `id` is retrieved from `call.parameters` which takes in the name of the variable you want to access.

 - `call` represents the current context of the current request.
 - `parameters` is a list of the request's parameters.